AlexanderDiallo/Code-Samples/00 - OpenGL Animation System/README.md

 The general system is explained here:

--AnimationDrawObject (in AnimationStructs.h)
+## AnimationDrawObject (in AnimationStructs.h)
-   -Responsible for storing all the data required for drawing an animated draw object such as vertex buffer data and joint (i.e. skeleton) information
+Responsible for storing all the data required for drawing an animated draw object such as vertex buffer data and joint (i.e. skeleton) information
--Joint
+## Joint
-   -Structure used to store a hierarchy of joints to calculate the associated bone matrices used in the shader -Animation
+Structure used to store a hierarchy of joints to calculate the associated bone matrices used in the shader
+## Animation
-   -Contains the animation data (e.g. key frames, joint positions) for an AnimationDrawObject which it uses to update the joint transform data
+Contains the animation data (e.g. key frames, joint positions) for an AnimationDrawObject which it uses to update the joint transform data
--AnimatedModel
+## AnimatedModel
-   -The AnimatedModel stores one or multiple AnimationDrawObjects and is in charge of updating the animations and rendering the AnimatedModel instances
+The AnimatedModel stores one or multiple AnimationDrawObjects and is in charge of updating the animations and rendering the AnimatedModel instances